cpmoore0317/atlas-web_back_end/README.md

 ## Project Story

-The development of the Atlas Web Back-End began with a focus on creating a solid foundation for web applications.
+The development of the Atlas Web Back-End began with a focus on creating solid foundational aspects for web applications.
 Starting with basic authentication and data manipulation techniques, the project evolved to include advanced features such as session management, caching, and queuing systems.
 Throughout the development process, I encountered various challenges, including integrating different technologies, ensuring code quality through extensive testing, and optimizing performance.

 ### Implemented Features